SUBARACHNOID HEMORRHAGE

 - to exclude possible myocardial ischemia

-- a correlation was found between troponin levels and neurologic complications and outcome
+- a correlation was found between troponin levels and neurological complications and outcome

-- arterial blood gas (ABG) – necessary for pulmonary compromised patients
+- arterial blood gas (ABG) – required in pulmonary compromised patients

 - ECG + ECG monitoring, transthoracic echocardiogram

-- differentiate myocardial ischemia from frequent benign changes
+- differentiate myocardial ischemia from common benign changes

 - nonspecific ST and T wave changes